shivanikumari24/shivanikumari24/README.md

 - 👯 I’m looking to collaborate with **other developers**

-- 💬 Ask me about HTML , CSS & Figma
+- 💬 Ask me about HTML , CSS , JavaScript , React.Js , MongoDB , Express & Figma.

 - 📫 How to reach me **jshivani.2408@gmail.com**